Skip to main content

 First things first.

 This is an active train line, with the Peru Express passing by, from both ways, every 40 minutes or so.
 Don’t be an idiot here.
-Your safety is top priority so be vigilant, head on a swivel, don’t wear headphones, keep an eye on the time and be mindful of all your surroundings.
+Your safety is a top priority so be vigilant, head on a swivel, don’t wear headphones, keep an eye on the time and be mindful of all your surroundings.
 We cannot believe we have to even write this, but feel it’s our responsibility to warn of the potential dangers, despite the fact that this is a safe hike.
 Stay safe and stay smart!

 Choo Choo Choose this way to Machu Picchu